What is the Targeted Local Hire Program?

 How Am I Selected for Hire?

 APPLICATION POOL & RANDOM SELECTION.
-Once a Program Application has been approved, it is placed into the Application Pool.
+Once a program application has been approved, it is placed into the Applicant Pool.
 When vacancies are available, departments will request a list of candidates to consider for hire.
-Candidates in the Application Pool are then randomly selected* to be referred to the department for hiring consideration.
+Candidates in the Applicant Pool are then randomly selected* to be referred to the department for hiring consideration.